Driving a focus on rehabilitation research

 We are finding solutions that are changing lives

-Now we are funding more than 30 projects in the area of rehabilitation research, testing these solutions and others so that people with MS can live their best life every day:
+The Society funds rehabilitation research testing fsolutions so that people with MS can live their best lives every day:

 We are making progress - here are some recent reports: